sematext/docs/docs/integration/hadoop.md

 #### Chart: JobTracker Heartbeats
 Metric Name | Metric Description
 --- | ---
-heartbeats |
+heartbeats | Counts the total number of JobTracker heartbeats

 #### Chart: MapReduce Runtime
 Metric Name | Metric Description
 --- | ---
-map slots |
-reduce slots |
-occupied map slots |
-occupied reduce slots |
-running maps |
-running reduces |
-waiting maps |
-waiting reduces |
+map slots | Counts the number of map slots reduce slots | Counts the number of reduce slots occupied map slots | Counts the number of occupied map slots occupied reduce slots | Counts the number of occupied reduce slots running maps | Counts the number of running maps running reduces | Counts the number of running reduce waiting maps | waiting reduces |

 #### Chart: JobTracker Health
 Metric Name | Metric Description
 --- | ---
-blacklisted maps |
-blacklisted reduces |
-trackers |
-blacklisted trackers |
-decommissioned trackers |
-graylisted trackers |
+blacklisted maps | Counts the number of blacklisted map slots in each TaskTracker blacklisted reduces | Counts the number of blacklisted reduce slots in each TaskTracker trackers | Counts the number of TaskTrackers blacklisted trackers | Counts the number of blacklisted TaskTrackers decommissioned trackers | Counts the number of decommissioned TaskTrackers graylisted trackers | Counts the number of greylisted TaskTrackers